 Whether you live on a busy street, a noisy neighbourhood, or have hard to reach windows, we can help you choose the right type of glass to suit your needs.

-In most unlisted properties, we recommend and use 20 mm double glazed units.
+In most unlisted properties, we recommend and use 20mm double glazed units.
 These have a U value of 1.6, so are incredibly thermally efficient.
 They provide an excellent level of insulation, help prevent condensation and are very durable.
 Combined with an acoustic glazing and our custom made window shutters, they are also virtually sound proof.

 When double glazing is not possible, we recommend and use 4 mm – 6 mm single glazed units.

 The main benefit of acoustic glass is the reduction in noise level, by as much as 10 decibels.
 This makes a significant difference and is particularly effective against traffic noise when used in windows facing onto busy roads.

 Safety glazing has been specifically designed to reduce the risk of accident by impact, fracture or shattering.
 Such glazing is available in toughened and laminated forms.
-PVB laminated glass consists of one or more sheets of glass, bonded together with one or more PVB inter layers.
+PVB laminated glass consists of one or more sheets of glass, bonded together with one or more PVB interlayers.
 While it’s no stronger than ordinary glass, in the event of a glass breakage it will hold together.
 Laminated glass also provides an extra level of sound and thermal insulation.

-Toughened glass on the other hand is made by a controlled thermal treatment.
+Toughened glass, on the other hand, is made by a controlled thermal treatment.
 While significantly stronger, up to five times, toughened glass is still breakable on impact.
-However, unlike ordinary glass, if broken it breaks into small cube like pieces which are less likely to cause injury.
+However, unlike ordinary glass, if broken it breaks into small cube-like pieces which are less likely to cause injury.
 The key benefit of toughened glass is its strength in terms of the impact required to break it.

-This glass comes in several varieties, colours and styles, and we can influence the transparency of the glass surface, as well as its light transmittance, dependant on your needs.
+This glass comes in several varieties, colours and styles, and we can influence the transparency of the glass surface, as well as the light transmittance, dependant on your needs.
 An ideal choice for bathroom windows.